-When to expect to see benefits: This really depends on the symptom(s) you may currently be experiencing.
+When to Expect to See Benefits: This really depends on the symptom(s) you may currently be experiencing.
 You may see benefits with anxiety, insomnia, and even migraines/headaches, within the first week.
-With menstrual cramps, they will reduce by 80-90 percent within the first month and will lessen with continued use.
+With menstrual cramps, they will reduce by 80-90 percent within the first month, and will lessen with continued use.
 With regard to normalizing thyroid appearances on ultrasound tests, this may take a few years of use.

-How long to take: 3 months-lifetime
+How Long to Take: 3 months-lifetime

-Magnesium citrate can cause loose stools, which may be a good or a bad side effect depending on which direction you tend to swing.
+Magnesium citrate can cause loose stools, which may be a good or a bad side effect, depending on which direction you tend to swing.
 Consider magnesium glycinate if you tend to experience diarrhea, or magnesium citrate if you tend to be more constipated.
 Keep in mind that, for some people, the glycinate version can worsen anxiety symptoms.
-If you are prone to anxiety, citrate would be a better choice.
+If you are prone to anxiety, the citrate version would be a better choice.